alpv95/SSCpol/README.md

 * number of random B-field zones in one jet cross section (either 1,7,19,37,61,91,127).

 # Requirements
-Python requirements noted in `requirements.txt` and automatically installed when running installation.
+* Python requirements noted in `requirements.txt` and automatically installed when running installation.
-C requirements are noted in `Makefile`. (gcc, GSL, CBlas, see https://www.gnu.org/software/gsl/)
+* C requirements are noted in `Makefile`. (gcc, GSL, CBlas, see https://www.gnu.org/software/gsl/)

 # Installation
-pip3 install -e .
+git clone this repository then `pip3 install -e .` from root directory.

 # Usage
-See `notebooks/example.ipynb` for common usage.
+* See `notebooks/example.ipynb` for common usage.
-`python3 -u fit.py` to run the model fits to Blazar spectra.
-See `python3 fit.py -h` `notebooks/plot_results.ipynb` to visualize results and reproduce plots from [Peirson, Liodakis & Romani (2022)].
+* `python3 -u fit.py` to run the model fits to Blazar spectra.
+* See `python3 fit.py -h`
+* `notebooks/plot_results.ipynb` to visualize results and reproduce plots from [Peirson, Liodakis & Romani (2022)].
 `from sscpol.jet_fns import run_ssc` for single model evaluation.

+# Testing
+Once installed run: `python3 -m pytest sscpol` to execute the test suite.

 # Attribution
 ```